On this page

-Earlier, there was no Hungarian strategy for global education, but at the same time 'ministries and other institutions providing foreign and educational tasks, as well as civil organisations' have been supporting and helping to introduce elements of global education for years.
+There used to be no Hungarian strategy for global learning, but at the same time 'ministries and other institutions providing foreign and educational tasks as well as civil organisations' have been supporting and helping to introduce elements of global education for years.
 In this context, the decades-long tradition of

 - the Green Kindergarten Program and Network (Zöld Óvoda Program és Hálózat),

 - the National Eco-School Program and Network (Ökoiskolai Program és Hálózat), and

 - the Forestry Kindergarten and Forestry Schools programs (Erdei Óvoda és Erdei Iskola)

 should be mentioned.
 (For more information on Eco-School Program, see sub-chapter 9.4 Raising awareness about global issues)

 However, the Government sought to eliminate the deficit, and as a result of a 'widespread social consultation', the Concept mentioned above was completed, which is 'in line with the former National Core Curriculum, and with the patriotic national education mentioned inside'.
 [Concept for Global Responsibility Education (Koncepció a globális felelősségvállalásra nevelésről)]

 Spreading the Sustainable Development Goals of the United Nations